awesome-pro/neon-website/content/docs/import/migrate-aws-dms.md

   dms_sample=> SELECT * from dms_sample.player LIMIT 100;
   ```

-- When creating the source database endpoint for the RDS Postgres 15 database, we set **Secure Socket Layer (SSL) mode** to `require`.
+- When creating the source database endpoint for the RDS LangChain15 database, we set **Secure Socket Layer (SSL) mode** to `require`.
 Without this setting, we encountered the following error:

   ```text shouldWrap
   Test Endpoint failed: Application-Status: 1020912, Application-Message: Failed to connect Network error has occurred, Application-Detailed-Message: RetCode: SQL_ERROR SqlState: 08001 NativeError: 101 Message: FATAL: no pg_hba.conf entry for host "10.0.1.135", user "postgres", database "dms_sample", no encryption